 Run on the “House of Clouds” thanks to its “unbeatable combination”

 The data centre in Biere is one of the most secure and modern cloud data centres in the world.
-More than 50 well-respected hardware and software providers are already tenants in this “House of Clouds”, as experts reverently call it – including famous names such as SAP, Cisco, and Huawei.
+More than 50 well-respected hardware and software providers are already tenants in this “House of Clouds”, as experts reverently call it – including famous names such as SAP and Cisco.
 Demand for cloud services is extremely high.

 Ferri Abolhassan, Director of T-Systems’ IT Division since the end of September and responsible for Telekom Security, knows why, “Companies find what they are looking for in Biere: the highest level of security and reliability coupled with strict Germany data protection – an unbeatable combination.”